Fifa ban: India football body suspension deals blow to women players

 The team is currently in Uzbekistan for this year's tournament, which is set to begin this week.
 The team's president said on Tuesday that they still hope to play.

-Players such as Bala Devi and Aditi Chauhan, who have played in foreign clubs, have developed a huge fan-following in India and are raising the bar of the sport in the country.
+Players such as Bala Devi and Aditi Chauhan, who have played in foreign clubs, have developed a fan following in India and are raising the bar of the sport in the country.

-But the ban could interfere with this and dampen the morale of players.
+But the ban could affect this and dampen the morale of players.

 "Since it is a World Cup, the sport would have got a lot of promotion.
 All eyes would have been on India and Indian players.
 Countless other girls might have been inspired to learn the sport after watching the games," Sai says.

-India is not the first country to be suspended under Fifa's rule about autonomy.
+India is not the first country to be suspended under Fifa's rule on autonomy.

 Similar action has been taken against countries such as Benin, Kuwait, Nigeria and Iraq in the past.
 Last year, the Pakistan Football Federation was banned under the same rule but it was lifted in July 2022.

-In India, AIFF was led by a former Fifa council member, Praful Patel, for more than a decade - from 2009 to 2020.
+In India, AIFF was led by a former Fifa council member, Praful Patel, for more than a decade.
 Mr Patel is a member of parliament and belongs to the Nationalist Congress Party, one of India's leading opposition parties.

-Mr Patel had completed three terms of four years each as the president of AIFF, which made him ineligible to hold the post again as per government regulations.
+Mr Patel had completed three terms as the president of AIFF, which made him ineligible to hold the post again as per government regulations.

 But he continued to stay on as president even after his term ended in December 2020 as AIFF did not hold fresh elections.
-This led to the Supreme Court disbanding the federation in May this year, and Mr Patel being asked to step down.
-It was then that the Supreme Court appointed a three-member panel to govern the sport.
+This led to the Supreme Court disbanding the federation in May this year, and Mr Patel stepping down.
+It was then that the court appointed a three-member panel to govern the sport.

 Fifa's statement said the suspension will be lifted once the order to set up the committee is repealed and "the AIFF administration regains full control of the AIFF's daily affairs".